fnanysahak/fnanysahak/README.md

 - 👋 Hi, I’m @fnanysahak
 - 👀 I’m interested in ...UX Design Roles
 - 🌱 I’m currently learning ...
-UX Design
+And recently graduated from a UX Design program
 - 💞️ I’m looking to collaborate on ...
 UX Design and Research projects
-- 📫 How to reach me ... fnanassefa@gmail.com
+- 📫 How to reach me ... fnanassefa@gmail.com OR www.fnanysahak.com

 <!---
 fnanysahak/fnanysahak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.